raspberrypilearning/sense-hat-marble-maze/worksheet.md

 	game_over = False
 	```

-1. Next you can create a `while` loop and use it to add the marble to the maze list and then redraw the maze.
+1. Next you can create a `while` loop, and use it to add the marble to the maze list and then redraw the maze.

 	```python
 	while not game_over: